-Some rooms in my home have a ton of bright, natural light (like my office where I have a million plants and my living room that has sliding glass doors to our backyard) so filling those with plants is easy!
+Some rooms in my home have a ton of bright, natural light so filling those with plants is easy!
+In our old home I had rooms like my office where I have a million plants and my living room that has sliding glass doors to our backyard are FULL of plants, especially in the winter.

-But a few of our rooms (such as our dining room) have small windows with not a lot of light which makes it much harder.
-Or the spots with windows don’t have good places for plants (like our kids’ rooms).
+But we all have rooms that have small windows with not a lot of light which makes it much harder to keep plants.
+Or the spots with windows that don’t have good places for plants (for us that’s our kids’ rooms).

 Over the years I’ve found a handful of plants that grow well in low light spots.
 And they’re not boring or ugly! 😉 Here are 7 of the best low light plants.

 Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.
 Thanks so much for supporting me and this blog!